 Some of the best locations in Australia are off the beaten track.
 With our 10 must-have items, you can see them in the comfort of your caravan.

-1. Spirit level or levelling device
+1. Spirit Level or Levelling Device

-You’ve found the perfect spot.
-You might have even got the compass out to check the sun’s path over your new found campsite.
-The caravan is backed in perfectly, but wait…there’s a problem!
-The caravan is on a lean and the shower door won’t stay closed.
-The water you have been able to keep in the shower cubicle just won’t go down the drain.
+But wait there’s a problem!
+Your van is on a lean, and the shower door won’t stay closed!
+Or, the water in the shower cubicle just won’t flow down the drain.
 You’re not level, and you really need to get it right.

 Some of the best campsites also pose the biggest challenges to the positioning and levelling of your caravan.

-2. Levelling ramps & chocks
+2. Levelling Ramps & Chocks

 Levelling ramps and chocks, as well as a good jockey wheel support, will help keep your van level & secure in position.

-3. Jockey & stabiliser supports
+3. Jockey & Stabiliser Supports

 Once your caravan is set up, there are some amazing sites to see.
 But how can you be comfortable exploring, whilst leaving your van behind in a remote location?

-4. Hitch lock
+4. Hitch Lock

 Winds can be fierce, dual guy ropes or ratchet straps at the ends of your awning will help keep everything in place.

-5. Guy ropes or ratchet straps & fixings
+5. Guy Ropes or Ratchet Straps & Fixings

-Australia is really a giant island, and some of the stunning campsites overlook some of our many beaches.
-This puts you right in the path of some pretty strong winds, and this goes too for some of our mountain ranges and outback camp spots in the middle of nowhere.
+Australia is a massive island, and some of the most stunning campsites overlook our beaches.
+With some of our mountain ranges and outback camp spots in the middle of nowhere, this puts you right in the path of some pretty strong winds.

 Good quality matting will help keep your caravan clean.